Inter-Cities Fairs Cup: Spanish era

 The first competition was to be held over two seasons to avoid clashes with national leagues fixtures.
 Because it was also intended to coincide with trade fairs, it ran over into a third year.
 It commenced in 1955 and finished in 1958.
 Cities that entered teams included Barcelona, Basel, Birmingham, Copenhagen, Frankfurt, Vienna, Cologne, Lausanne, Leipzig, London, Milan, and Zagreb.
 The first competition included a group stage and also featured some city representative teams instead of clubs.
 The eventual finalists were the city of Barcelona, dubbed Barcelona XI, and a London XI.
-While the latter side consisted of players from 11 clubs, the former was effectively FC Barcelona with one player from RCD Espanyol.
+While the latter side consisted of players from 11 clubs, the former was effectively FC Barcelona.
 After a 2–2 draw at Stamford Bridge, Barcelona emerged triumphant after winning the return 6–0.
 A second tournament took place between 1958 and 1960.
 This time, the group stage format was abandoned in favour of a knockout tournament.
 Barcelona retained the cup, beating Birmingham City 4–1 in the final.

 The third tournament was held over the course of the 1960–61 season and all subsequent tournaments were completed over one season.
 The season also saw the holders, Barcelona, compete in both the Fairs Cup and European Cup.
 During the early days of European competition, these tournaments were effectively rivals and there was little or no co-ordination between the administrators running them.
 The European Cup quickly established itself as the premier club competition, largely because it had the advantage of featuring national league champions and was completed in a single season from the very start.
 The efforts of Barcelona ended in failure in both competitions.
 In the Fairs Cup quarter-finals, they lost 7–6 on aggregate to Hibernian, while in the European Cup, they were beaten in the final by Benfica.
 Roma took three games to beat Hibernian in the semi-finals before they progressed to the final.
 Birmingham City reached their second final in two years but once again they were defeated.
 After a 2–2 draw at home, they lost 2–0 to Roma in the return.